meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## TODO Energy mobilization

-I find it unnerving how many people bikeshed about nutrition without knowing how the body fuels itself throughout the day or what the energy is mainly used for.
-I will quickly explain my understanding of it.
-I&rsquo;m sadly no biochemist so please correct any errors.
+I find it unnerving how many people bikeshed about nutrition without having even a model of how the body fuels itself throughout the day, what fuel it uses, or what the energy is mainly used for.
+I mean, how can you start to make a claim about energy utilization when your mental flowchart has unexplored regions on the way between point A and point B?

+My understanding is imperfect since I&rsquo;m not a biochemist, but it&rsquo;s been relevant in some conversations so I will quickly reproduce it here.
+If anyone wants to mail me corrections, it&rsquo;s welcome.

 <a id="org65e8430"></a>